 Rothko’s acquaintance Henry Berman recalled that in the mid- or late-1930s Rothko entered a contest to design the backdrop for an opera based on the play The Dybbuk scheduled for production by the Metropolitan Opera in New York City.
-Remembering the project years later, Berman likened Rothko’s design to a mosaic—yellow-green and divided into small sections—painted on a 30 x 20-inch canvas [Berman interviewed by David Breslin, February 14, 1986, James E. B. Breslin Research Archive on Mark Rothko, 2003.M.23, The Getty Research Institute, Los Angeles, CA].
+Remembering the project years later, Berman likened Rothko’s design to a mosaic—yellow-green and divided into small sections—painted on a 30 x 20-inch canvas [Henry Berman, interviewed by James Breslin, February 14, 1986, James E. B. Breslin Research Archive on Mark Rothko, 2003.M.23, The Getty Research Institute, Los Angeles, CA].
 While not precisely matching Berman’s description, this and similar works possibly relate to the Metropolitan Opera’s call for set designs (see Related Works on Paper).

 The score and libretto of The Dybbuk was composed by David and Alex Tamkin, brothers from Portland, Oregon.
 The play itself, by Shloyme Zanvl Rappoport writing under the pseudonym S. Ansky, is about the possession of a young woman by a malicious spirit.
 Submitted to the Metropolitan Opera in 1933, the project languished until 1939, when director Edward Johnson auditioned the work.
-Despite favorable reviews by New York theater critics, it was ultimately canceled due to both lack of funding and the Met’s cessation of new productions as the United States prepared to enter the Second World War [Margaret Thompson, “Genius Blossoms in City of Roses,” Sunday Oregonian, March 20, 1949, 6].
+Despite favorable reviews by New York theater critics, it was ultimately canceled due to both lack of funding and the Met’s cessation of new productions as the United States prepared to enter World War II [Margaret Thompson, “Genius Blossoms in City of Roses,” Sunday Oregonian, March 20, 1949, 6].

 Mark Rothko: Works on Paper will ultimately document approximately 2,600 works from public and private collections worldwide.
 Cataloging is ongoing, and works and information will be added to the site during the coming years.